AND2797/todo-and2797/README.md

 Modern to-do lists are highly sophisticated, and I often found myself over-organizing with categories / labels etc. I needed a simple way (without much window switching) way to keep track of my tasks.

+Initially set out to create a TUI but since I've been inspired to create a simple version of ultralist (https://github.com/ultralist) as it follows a very clean and easy to work with design.

 <p align = "center">
     <img src = https://i.imgur.com/k4Os5yX.png>